Cougar Facts

 Cougar Physical Description

-In terms of length, meanwhile, is where the size differences appear the most obvious.
-The males of this feline attain an average nose-to-tail length equaling roughly 7.9 ft (2.4 m).
-Females, however, generally reach an overall length of about 6.7 ft (2.05 m).
+In general, however, it’s in the length that the gender-based difference appears the most readily apparent.
+Males reach a mean nose-to-tail length equaling approximately 7.9 ft (2.4 m).
+Females of the creature, however, generally reach an overall length only equaling about 6.7 ft (2.05 m).

-The Cougar also boasts other impressive statistics.
+The Cougar also boasts other impressive statistics, shared equally.
 Its rounded head displays erect ears.
 The feline has a jaw and forequarters powerful enough to grasp large prey.
 It also has five retractable claws on the forepaws, and proportionately the largest hindlegs in the cat family.

 - Kingdom: Animalia